project-chip/connectedhomeip/src/android/CHIPTool/README.md

     tweaking of the Android automake build rules.
 Include it in the interim to be able to build the Android app).

-11. Before running `gradle sync`, seetup ot-commissioner
+11. Before running `gradle sync`, setup ot-commissioner

     ```shell
     cd third_party/ot-commissioner/repo/